You are here

 How to Use This Resource

-This toolkit builds on the framework of Education Forward: Reopening Wisconsin Schools.
-The resources in this toolkit are intended to help schools take learning outside to help address the challenges posed by the COVID-19 pandemic.
-(View all COVID-19 information from DPI here.)
-These resources are not limited to education during the pandemic—taking learning outdoors can be part of providing equitable education during COVID-19 and beyond.
+This toolkit built upon the framework of Education Forward: Reopening Wisconsin Schools developed during the COVID-19 pandemic.
+The resources in this toolkit are intended to help schools take learning outside to provide equitable education during COVID-19 and beyond.

 This toolkit is a living document which will be continually updated to reflect additional learning and new resources by our education community.
 Check back often.
 If you have a resource suggestion to include in the toolkit, please share it: